Blown-in Cellulose Insulation:

 Cellulose, when installed properly, literally creates an extremely dense barrier and it’s surface will crust over time preventing unwanted convection and air infiltration.

-Read more to the right in The Colorado Study that details why Cellulose is a better choice for insulation than fiberglass.
+Read more in The Colorado Study that details why Cellulose is a better choice for insulation than fiberglass.